ethan-ou/vscode-gift/README.md

 **NOTE:** This plugin is in alpha.

 This extension provides syntax highlighting and code snippets for Moodle's GIFT format.
 It allows for faster and easier development of Moodle quiz questions.
+It is recommended to install this extension via the [GIFT Language Pack](https://marketplace.visualstudio.com/items?itemName=ethan-ou.vscode-gift-pack) as this will also bundle a preview extension and error checking.

 ## Demo